Deconfounding age effects with fair representation learning when assessing dementia: Experiments

 \subsection{Performance and discussion}

-We evaluate the performances of our four proposed neural networks against the DNN baseline.
-As an additional ablation study, two variants of age-indep-entropy are also evaluated.
-Table \ref{tab:our-models} shows classification accuracies and fairness metrics, and the DNN baseline for comparison.
-Several observations emerge, as discussed below.

-\paragraph{Accuracy} The fair representation learning models compromise accuracy, in comparison to DNN baselines.
-This confirms that part of the classification power of DNNs come from biasing with regards to age.
+\paragraph{Comparing to DNN baseline} The evaluation results for our models against DNN baseline are shown in table \ref{tab:our-models}.
+Our fair representation learning models compromise accuracy, in comparison to DNN baselines.
+This confirms that part of the classification accuracy of DNNs come from biasing with regards to age.
 On DementiaBank, the age-indep-autoencoder reduces accuracy the least (only 2.56\% in comparison to the DNN baseline).
-On the Famous People data, age-indep-consensus and age-indep-entropy models compromise accuracies by only 2.25\% and 2.75\% respectively, which are not statistically different from the DNN baseline\footnote{$p=0.20, 0.16$ on 38-DoF one-tailed $t$-tests, respectively.}.
+On the Famous People data, age-indep-simple and age-indep-autoencoder models compromise accuracies by only 1.54\% respectively, which are not statistically different from the DNN baseline\footnote{$p=20, 0.50$ on 38-DoF one-tailed $t$-tests, respectively.}.

+Why do the simpler models (i.e., *-simple and *-AE) outperform those more complicated ones (i.e., *-CN and *-entropy)?
+This might because the additional structural parameters bring in bias, which somewhat draws back the disentanglement.

-\paragraph{Disentanglement} In comparison to DNN baselines, our fair representation learning models improve disentanglement/fairness\footnote{On DementiaBank, $p=0.01$ and $0.03$ for age-indep-simple and age-indep-entropy on $\Delta_{eo}^{(2)}$ respectively; these are significant. $p=0.08$ and $0.09$ on age-indep-autoencoder and age-indep-consensus-net on $\Delta_{eo}^{(2)}$ respectively; these are marginally significant.
-However, these differences are not as significant on $\Delta_{eo}^{(5)}$ (0.05, 0.31, 0.44, and 0.16.).
-On Famous People data, the $p$ values for our four models are $0.15, 0.05, 0.17, 0.10$ on $\Delta_{eo}^{(2)}$ and $0.32, 0.03, 0.20, 0.10$ on $\Delta_{eo}^{(5)}$.
+\paragraph{Our models improve deconfounding scores} Our fair representation learning models also improve the deconfounding scores\footnote{On DementiaBank, $p=0.004, 0.013$ and $0.020$ for *-simple, *-entropy and *-CN on $\Delta_{eo}^{(2)}$ respectively; these are significant. $p=0.06$ on age-indep-entropy on $\Delta_{eo}^{(2)}$; this is marginally significant.
+However, these differences are not as significant on $\Delta_{eo}^{(5)}$ (0.01, 0.40, 0.30, and 0.42.).
+On Famous People data, the $p$ values for our four models are all $\leq 0.01$ on $\Delta_{eo}^{(2)}$ and $\leq 0.05$ on $\Delta_{eo}^{(5)}$.
 These are all 38-DoF one-tailed $t$-tests.}, the improvements are mostly significant when measured by the two-group scores $\Delta_{eo}^{(2)}$.
-Also, the five-group scores $\Delta_{eo}^{(5)}$ are less stable for both datasets, and the scores in the Famous People have higher variances than in DementiaBank.
-Following is an explanation.
-DementiaBank has $\sim$400 data samples.
+Also, the five-group scores $\Delta_{eo}^{(5)}$ are less stable for both datasets.
+Following is a possible explanation.
+DementiaBank has $\sim$400 data samples and the Famous People dataset contains $\sim$250.
 In 5-fold cross validation, each of the five age groups has only $\sim$16 samples during evaluation.
-Famous People data contains $\sim$250 samples, which increases the variance.
-When the number of groups, $N$ of $\Delta_{eo}^{(N)}$, is kept small (e.g., $\sim$100 samples per label per group, as in DementiaBank $N=2$), the fairness metrics are stable.
+When the number of groups, $N$ is kept small (e.g., $\sim$100 samples per label per group, as in DementiaBank $N=2$), the fairness metrics are stable.